filmaj/medic/README.md

 ### build.js

-- Run `node build.js` without parameters to listen to new commits coming into the Apache Cordova project and build tests for these new commits.
-Will also scan your machine for all connected and supported mobile devices and compare with the couch datastore, and queue any builds for any device+library commit combination that is missing from the datastore.
+Run `node build.js` without parameters to listen to new commits coming into the Apache Cordova project and build tests for these new commits.
-- Run `node build.js --force=<platform>@<sha>`, where `<platform>` equals one of `android` or `ios`, and `<sha>` is a valid commit SHA, tag or branch for that platform's git repository.
+You can customize various parameters by either providing them as parameters to the CLI, or by filling out the corresponding sections in `config.json`.

+#### Customizing

+- `--app, -a <path>`: Relative path from root of this project to a compatible app bundle (see below). `config.json` parameter: `app.path`.
+Defaults to `src/build/makers/mobile_spec`.
+- `--entry, -e <path>`: The entry page for the test application, relative to app bundle root.
+Most applications use `index.html`, but Cordova test suite has a page for all tests located at `autotest/pages/all.html`. `config.json` parameter: `app.entry`.
+- `--hook, -h <path>`: Relative path from root of this project to a compatible module capable of notifying medic when commits for your custom test suite get pushed.
+See below for more information.
+- `--platforms, -p [platform(s)]`: A comma-separated list of supported platforms.
+A supported platform string can be followed by an `@` and then either a tag or SHA.
+If a tag or SHA is provided, versions of the app will only be built against that tag or SHA for the specified platform.
+If not specified, medic will listen for new commits to Cordova for the provided platforms and queue builds of the app for platforms as new commits come in.

+##### Application Bundle

+To work with medic, the path to your test app must follow a particular structure.

 ## Supported Platforms